skyhanullee/330-final-project/backend/README.md

    - A couple tests still do not pass but that is most likely errors coming from the tests.
         - Needs more thourough testing.
         - I need more practice in writing jest tests.
+   - I will continue working on this to have a complete full stack application.